ome/omero-guide-qupath/docs/qupath.rst

 Step-by-step
 ------------

 #.
 You can go through this workflow directly with the `image <https://idr.openmicroscopy.org/webclient/?show=image-1920105>`_ in the IDR.
-The QuPath will open that image without problems and not credentials are needed.
+QuPath will open that image without problems and no credentials are needed.
 Nevertheless, as you cannot write any data directly into IDR during your analysis, you will not be able to successfully import the resulting ROIs back into the OMERO in IDR.
 Thus, you might consider using another OMERO.server which you can write data to and upload this or another RGB large image into it.

 #.
-In OMERO.web, identify an image in the idr0018 project and the dataset Baz1a-14-100-gastrointestinal comtained in that project.
+In OMERO.web, identify an image in the `idr0018 <https://idr.openmicroscopy.org/webclient/?show=project-101>`_ project and the dataset `Baz1a-14-100-gastrointestinal <https://idr.openmicroscopy.org/webclient/?show=dataset-373>`_ comtained in that project.

 #.
 Select the first image and double-click on it.
 This will open the image in OMERO.iviewer.